jvanstraten/libqasm/doc/README.md

  - `Doxyfile`, `DoxygenLayout.xml`: Doxygen configuration.
 Note that the Sphinx build will chain to Doxygen and include it in its output.

+ - `requirements.txt`: build requirements file (Python packages) used by ReadTheDocs.

  - `source`: source files for the Sphinx part of the documentation.

  - `old`: outdated documentation that may still be useful to someone.